Economic Development Finance Specialist (Program Specialist III)

 Only interviewed applicants will receive notice of the final disposition of the selection process.

-The Economic Development Finance Specialist reports to the Director of Economic Development Finance in the Office of the Governor’s (OOG) Economic Development & Tourism (EDT) Division.
-The Specialist prepares financial and other business reports and responds to internal and external inquiries.
-Provides superior consultation, technical assistance and recommendations to staff, industry, constituents, lending institutions, and local, state, and federal governments.
+The Economic Development Finance Specialist works within the Office of the Governor (OOG), Economic Development and Tourism (EDT) Finance Division and reports to the Director of Economic Development Finance.
+Prepares financial and other business reports and responds to internal and external inquiries.
+Performs complex (journey-level) consultative services, technical assistance and recommendations to staff, industry, constituents, lending institutions, and local, state, and federal governments.
 Assists in planning and coordinating economic development projects and lending activities together with other EDT team members.
-Works under general supervision, with moderate latitude for the use of initiative and judgment.
+Works under general supervision, with moderate latitude for the use of initiative and independent judgment.

 - Develops and administers OOG-EDT financial programs, as assigned.